addb/aep-mobile-sdkdocs/src/pages/documentation/adobe-media-analytics/migration-guide.md

 ## Downloaded content tracking

-Media for Edge Network extension currently does not Downloaded content tracking workflow.
+Media for Edge Network extension currently does not support the downloaded content tracking workflow.

 ## API reference
-The Media for Edge Network extension has similar APIs like Media extension.
-Please refer the [API reference docs](../media-for-edge-network/api-reference.md) to check out the APIs and their usage.
+The Media for Edge Network extension offers APIs that are similar to those provided by the Media extension.
+To explore the Media for Edge Network extension APIs and understand their usage, please refer to the [API reference docs](../media-for-edge-network/api-reference.md).